springernature/vpat/nature.md

 <td>Supports</td>
 <td>No loss of content or functionality occurs by setting the text spacing properties specified by this criterion anywhere in this product.
 <br><br>
-Third party content (e.g. advertising, customer services widgets) may inject elements that fail to meet this criterion.
-When we become aware of deficiencies, we immediately take steps to request repairs from third party vendors.
+Third-party content (e.g. advertising) may inject elements that fail to meet this criterion.
+When we become aware of deficiencies, we immediately take steps to request repairs from third-party vendors.
 </td>
 </tr>
 <tr id="content-on-hover-or-focus" valign="top">
-<td><a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus"><strong>1.4.13 Content on Hover or Focus</strong></a> (Level AA 2.1 only)
+<td><a href="https://www.w3.org/TR/WCAG21/#content-on-hover-or-focus"><strong>1.4.13 Content on Hover or Focus</strong></a> (Level AA 2.1 and 2.2)
 <br><br>Also applies to:<br><br>
 <em>EN 301 549 Criteria</em>
 <ul>